jcrachael/taskfox/README.md

     * due date
     * priority
     * project ('Default' by default)
+    * overdue (boolean, default false, only true if due date is passed)
     * notes
 * each 'Project' item will be stored as a JavaScript object with the following properties
     * title